-FY 2020 Interim Funding Strategy for Research Grants
+FY 2020 Funding Strategy for Research Grants

 The mission of the National Institute of Mental Health (NIMH) is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
-NIMH’s work toward this mission is guided by our Strategic Plan and by our Strategic Research Priorities based on that Plan.
+NIMH’s work toward this mission is guided by our Strategic Plan for Research and by our Strategic Research Priorities based on that Plan.
 NIMH’s funding priorities are also highlighted in the President’s Budget Request each fiscal year (FY).

 NIMH will continue to apply National Institutes of Health (NIH) cost management guidelines when making FY 2020 grant awards.